Planning service area locations

 By 1992, developers were totally responsible for planning service area locations.
 Developers favoured smaller, profitable locations at existing junctions, as did the planning authorities.
 The new policy was supposed to encourage more frequent, smaller services.
 Operators welcomed the freedom, but suggested that the process would now take longer, as the Department of Transport wouldn't be able to endorse any new proposals.
 This meant that while there was an increase in new proposals, there wasn't much more diversity, as you needed money and experience to be able to see the planning process through.

-In 2013, the absolute minimum distance of 15 miles between service areas.
+The new regulations specified an absolute minimum distance of 15 miles between service areas.
 That was abolished in 2013, as part of the industry deregulation.
 Two rival service stations can in theory now be built opposite each other, if they can both get planning approval.

 On A-roads, planning services has always been down to the private sector, with no joined-up planning process.